enpadasi/Ontology-for-Nutritional-Studies/README.md

 # ONS

-This ontology has been developed as part of the ENPADASI European project (http://www.enpadasi.eu/) with the aim to define a common language and building ontologies for nutritional studies.
+The Ontology for Nutritional Studies (ONS) has been developed as part of the ENPADASI European project (http://www.enpadasi.eu/) with the aim to define a common language and building ontologies for nutritional studies.

 ## Release Versions

-V1.0: (13/09/2017)

-- Changes in ONS terms URIs and general adjustments for the release version
+V1.0: (*DATE of published paper*)
+*paper abstract, reference and url/doi*
+*bioportal url*

-## Pre-release Versions
+### Pre-release Versions

-The ONS ontology has previously been circulated as a "work-in-progress" with the following development versions.
-All of them were not official and were meant as a means to work collaboratively within the ENPADASI partners.
+The ONS ontology has been circulating as a "work-in-progress" artifact with the following development versions.
+All of them were unofficial revisions solely meant as a way to collaboratively work with partners of the ENPADASI project.

 - Initial commit: July 12, 2016